sfotiadis/flux-rpi-cluster/README.md

 ## Disclaimer

-This repository is a personal homelab project running on a Raspberry Pi cluster.
+This repository is a personal homelab project running on Raspberry Pi clusters.
 It is not intended for production use but serves as a playground for experimenting with GitOps and Kubernetes ecosystem tooling.